-A strained meniscus occurs when the meniscus (two pieces of cartilage that act as a cushion between the thigh bone and shin bone) is injured.
-The meniscus is designed to help keep the knee stable and maintain even balance/weight across the knee.
+A strained meniscus occurs when the meniscus (two cartilage pieces that act as a cushion between the thigh bone and shin bone) is injured.
+The meniscus works to help keep the knee stable and maintain even balance/weight across the knee.
 A strained meniscus can vary widely in size and severity.

-A strained meniscus can happen when the knee is suddenly twisted while the foot is planted on the ground.
-A quick pivot on a basketball court or taking a hard tackle on the football field or soccer pitch could make this occur.
+A Meniscus Strain happens when the knee suddenly twists while the foot is planted on the ground.
+A quick pivot or a hard tackle on the football field or soccer pitch could make this occur.

 The diagnosis of a meniscus injury begins with a full medical history and physical examination.
-During the examination, the doctor will most likely ask detailed questions about the circumstances of the injury to help better understand the exact stresses that were placed on the knee.
-After the physical examination, many doctors may prescribe an MRI and X-ray to further diagnose the injury.
+During the examination, the doctor will most likely ask detailed questions about the injury’s circumstances to help better understand the exact stresses placed on the knee.
+After the physical examination, many doctors may prescribe an MRI and X-ray to diagnose the injury further.

 Physical therapy can play an important part in the healing process of a strained meniscus.
 A short course of physical therapy can help determine whether your knee will recover without the need for surgery to the knee.
-Your physical therapist can help manage pain and swelling in the knee area and assist with you to restore full strength and mobility to your knee.
+Your physical therapist can help manage pain and swelling in the knee.
+They can also assist you in restoring full strength and mobility to your knee.
 Most common physical therapy treatment methods include:

-- Manual therapy: Your therapist may perform manual therapy techniques also known in common terms as hands-on treatment.
-These may include soft massage, stretching, or joint mobilization to help reduce swelling and stiffness, and improve the muscle function around the knee joint.
+- Manual therapy: Your therapist may perform manual therapy techniques, also known in common terms, as hands-on treatment.
+These may include soft massage, stretching, or joint mobilization to help reduce swelling and stiffness and improve the knee joint’s muscle function.

 During physical therapy, your therapist will apply ice packs to the knee to help control any pain and swelling.
 They may also instruct you to apply ice at home.
 If you experience an increase in swelling, your therapist will modify your treatment program or activity level to ensure your safest, most effective recovery of the strained meniscus.